piotrwitek/react-redux-typescript-guide/README.md

 ```

-### DRY Approach
+### DRY Solution
-- less boilerplate
-- minimize repeated code
-- `ActionCreator` helper factory function to create typed instances of actions - (https://github.com/piotrwitek/react-redux-typescript#helpers-v22)
-- easier to use in multiple reducer files or `redux-observable` modules (action creators have type property and also create function, no extra type constant)
-- very easy to get all of action types

-This case is using a helper factory function to create typed actions.
-With little abstraction we can significally reduce boilerplate and code repetition, also it is easier to re-use action creators in other reducer or redux-observable modules.
+This solution is using a simple helper factory function to automate creation of typed action creators.
+With little abstraction we can  reduce boilerplate and code repetition, also it is easier to re-use action creators in other layers:

+- using helper factory function to automate creation of typed action creators - recommended battle-tested `ActionCreator` from (https://github.com/piotrwitek/react-redux-typescript#helpers-v22)
+- reduced boilerplate and code repetition
+- easier to re-use in other layers like `redux-saga` or `redux-observable` modules (action creators have type property and also create function, no extra type constant)

 ```ts
 import { ActionCreator } from 'react-redux-typescript';